 The portfolio has had a nice change of pace this quarter.
 Several of our long-standing themes have sprung to life, and some of our more recalcitrant holdings have begun to gain traction.
 Most notably, the Japanese market exploded out of the blocks with a clear shift of investor sentiment in response to the re-election of Junichiro Koizumi and further evidence that the economic recovery is self-sustaining.
 The same shift in view has helped our German holdings, while the desire to lay-off bets on the gold price has seen our gold shares have one of their biggest quarters for a long time.
-Countering these positives were relatively few negatives with even our shorts and currencies being largely neutral.
+Countering these positives were relatively few negatives with our currencies only to alert readers to the magnitude of opportunities, as the achieved returns of both the MSCI and our portfolio are significantly

-The Fund outperformed the MSCI World Index for the quarter with a return of 11.6% versus 7.4% and for the year it has now performed in line at just over 14%.
+The Fund outperformed the MSCI World Index for the quarter with a return of 12.2% versus

+7.4%, and for the year 16.3% versus 14.2% respectively.
 Again we highlight the problems with short term performance-monitoring to track whether the manager is competent or not.
-The accompanying tables (below and over) reveal the extraordinary dispersion of returns over the last three and 12 months of important share indices on both a country and industry basis.
-This serves only to alert readers to the magnitude of opportunities, as the achieved returns of both the MSCI and our portfolio are significantly influenced by weighted exposure.
+The accompanying tables (right) reveal the extraordinary dispersion of returns over the last three and 12 months of important share indices, on both a country and industry basis.
+This serves